 For the next six months, beginning in June 1994, Sparks began a manuscript that would become The Notebook.
 When he finished in early 1995, Sparks, now living in Greenville, South Carolina, found an agent, who found him a publisher.
 Within a shockingly short span of time, Sparks went from being a relative unknown to being a writer with a book deal and $1 million movie rights contract.

 The subsequent years have brought more novels, as well as more Hollywood-blockbuster adaptations of Sparks' work.
-The lineup includes The Rescue (2001), A Bend in the Road (2001), Nights in Rodanthe (2002), The Wedding (2004), and the poignant Three Weeks With My Brother (2004), which recounts a journey he and his brother Michah embarked on after becoming the only surviving members of their family.
+A Walk to Remember (1999) was the author's second novel to be made into a movie, which starred Mandy Moore and Shane West.
+Other works include The Rescue (2001), A Bend in the Road (2001); Nights in Rodanthe (2002); The Wedding (2004), and the poignant Three Weeks With My Brother (2004), which recounts a journey he and his brother Micah embarked on after becoming the only surviving members of their family.
 (Their younger sister, Danielle, died of cancer in 2000 at the age of 33.)
-In September 2008, Sparks' published his 14th novel, The Lucky One.

-But Sparks' life isn't all about his novels.
-He's supported his old university with a $1.5 million scholarship, and an internship fund for the creative writing department.
-He's also maintained his connection with track and field; his oldest son, Miles, competes in the sport and Sparks now coaches his local high school team.
+The author has also maintained his connection with track and field; his oldest son, Miles, competes in the sport and Sparks coached his local high school team.
 In addition, Sparks serves on the USA Track and Field Foundation's board of directors.

 Sparks married his wife Cathy on July 22, 1989, and moved to New Bern, North Carolina.
 They have five children — sons Miles, Ryan, Landon, and twin daughters Lexie and Savannah.
 In January 2015, Sparks announced that he and his wife had separated.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!